nodumbideas/personal-ipo-calculator/README.md

 ## 🎯 About This Project

-I created this calculator to accompany my new article on personal IPOs.
+I created this calculator to accompany my new article on [personal IPOs](https://nodumbideas.com/p/the-big-idea-a-personal-ipo)
+.
 The app finds your market value based on discounted future cash flows from dividends - human capital is full of value investors.

 ## 🚀 Features